 Peter Ducker talked about 2016, The Year of Learning and Danny Pecorelli gave the concluding keynote on How to Succeed in Hospitality.

-Plymouth University alumni David Lane, general manager of the Copthorne Birmingham, and Mary Grose, Sales Manager at Jurys Inn in Plymouth, also spoke about their experiences of studying for a hospitality degree and how it prepared them for their careers.
+University of Plymouth alumni David Lane, general manager of the Copthorne Birmingham, and Mary Grose, Sales Manager at Jurys Inn in Plymouth, also spoke about their experiences of studying for a hospitality degree and how it prepared them for their careers.

 “One of the key aspirations of the Hotel School has always been to give our students the skills and experience to make them ready for the real world.
 The patrons are an integral part of that, and over the past couple of years they have been involved in a number of exciting projects, providing our students with opportunities to put their knowledge into practice.
 This conference was an opportunity for all to celebrate and build on our successes as we look towards the future.”